 If a student is placed on financial assistance suspension, the student may appeal to the Financial Assistance Appeals Committee.
 The student must complete a Financial Assistance Appeal and Academic Plan form online and meet with an Academic Counselor.

-Not Meeting Qualitative or Quantitative Standards: Student appeals are typically based on an unforeseen medical issue, death of a relative, or other special circumstances which resulted in the student not achieving the units or grade point average required by WNC Satisfactory Academic Progress standards.
+Students Not Meeting Qualitative (Cumulative GPA) or Quantitative Standards (Rate or Pace): Student appeals for Qualitative and Quantitative issues are typically based on an unforeseen medical issues, death of a relative, or other extenuating circumstances which resulted in the student not achieving the units or grade point average required by WNC Satisfactory Academic Progress standards.
 The appeal may be strengthened with supporting documentation written by a third party on letterhead that verifies the student’s situation.
-Third party documentation may also include instructor’s verification of the students last date of attendance, letters from doctors, statements from hospitals, etc. Additional documentation is required for medical reasons, death, or other special circumstances.
+Third party documentation may also include instructor’s verification of the students last date of attendance, letters from doctors, statements from hospitals, etc. Additional documentation is required for medical reasons, death, or other extenuating circumstances.
 The Financial Assistance Appeals Committee will consider the student’s written statement, all supporting documentation, prior academic history, and potential for academic success prior to determining a decision.

 Students will be notified of the decision by email through myWNC/PeopleSoft.
 The decision by the Financial Assistance Appeals Committee is final and cannot be appealed further.